My shopping cart

 From the beginning McCarthy used religion as a base.

-McCarthy used the Catholics as his core base of support.
+McCarthy used the Catholics as his core base of support (just as Donald Trump used, and uses, the Evangelical Christians as his core base).
 It was to the advantage of some powerful Catholic families, with political dreams of their own, think the Kennedy’s, father Joe Kennedy in particular …

 … to foster McCarthy and his horrific campaigns against the many helpless individuals he attacked.
 Kennedy’s son, Robert, yes liberal icon RFK, was a counsel on McCarthy’s staff until he disagreed with the lead counsel Roy Cohn.
 Even after Robert left McCarthy’s employ, father Joseph was a vocal, and loyal, McCarthy supporter all through McCarthy’s career, and John, JFK, the future president himself, never criticized McCarthy at any time they were in the Senate together.